CMeeg/phoria/docs/guides/building-for-production.md

 We are using the [dotnet CLI](https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-run) to run the Phoria Web App produced by the `build:dotnet` script.

 The [`cross-env`](https://github.com/kentcdodds/cross-env) package is used to set the `DOTNET_ENVIRONMENT` so you can use specific configuration or conditional branching in your code etc that targets the `Preview` environment.
+This script also assumes that you have a launch profile named `Preview`.

 > You may need to adjust this command depending on the structure of your project to point to the actual `.dll` of your Phoria Web App produced by the `build:dotnet` script.